rstudio/keras3/docs/dev/reference/op_adaptive_max_pool.md

 # Adaptive max pooling operation.

-Pools a rank-4 input to a fixed spatial size by computing the required kernel size and stride from the input shape.
+Applies adaptive max pooling that automatically computes the kernel size and stride needed to produce `output_size`.
+This is useful when a fixed output size is required regardless of input size, as in global feature extraction for models such as ResNet.

 ## Usage